hex0cter/tech-notes/src/linux-unix/administrations/how-to-set-up-openvpn-server-on-ubuntu-14-04.md

     -A POSTROUTING -s 10.8.0.0/8 -o eth0 -j MASQUERADE COMMIT
     # END OPENVPN RULES

     # Don't delete these required lines, otherwise there will be errors
     *filter

 With the changes made to ufw, we can now enable it.
 Enter into the command prompt:

     ufw enable

 Enabling ufw will return the following prompt:

     Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?

 Answer `y`.
 The result will be this output:

     Firewall is active and enabled on system startup

 To check ufw's primary firewall rules:

     ufw status

 The status command should return these entries:

     Status: active

     To                         Action      From
     --                         ------      ----
     22                         ALLOW       Anywhere
     1194/udp                   ALLOW       Anywhere
     22 (v6)                    ALLOW       Anywhere (v6)
     1194/udp (v6)              ALLOW       Anywhere (v6)

+## Step 2 — Creating a Certificate Authority and Server-Side Certificate & Key
 OpenVPN uses certificates to encrypt traffic.

 ### Configure and Build the Certificate Authority